Paul J. Meighan, PhD

 Qualifications and experience

-Dr. Paul Meighan is a Gael sociolinguist, educator, translator, and transdisciplinary researcher who speaks English, French, Spanish, Italian, and Gàidhlig (Scottish Gaelic).
-He holds a Certificate of Higher Education (CertHE) in An Cùrsa Adhartais (Scottish Gaelic) (Sabhal Mòr Ostaig, 2024); a BA (Hons) in European Studies: Spanish Pathway (King's College London, 2006); a Postgraduate Certificate in Education (PGCE) in Modern Foreign Languages: Spanish with French (King's College London, 2009); an MA in Teaching English to Speakers of Other Languages (TESOL) (Trinity Western University, 2019); and a PhD in Educational Studies (McGill University, 2023).
-Dr. Meighan also holds the OCELT (Ontario Certified English Language Teacher) and ICTEAL (Internationally Certified Teacher of English as an Additional Language) accreditation from TESL Ontario.
-He currently serves as Chair (2024-2025) for the TESOL International Association Bilingual-Multilingual Education Interest Section.
+Dr. Meighan speaks English, French, Spanish, Italian, and Gàidhlig (Scottish Gaelic).
+His academic background includes a Certificate of Higher Education in Scottish Gaelic (An Cùrsa Adhartais, Sabhal Mòr Ostaig, 2024); a BA (Hons) in European Studies (Spanish Pathway, King’s College London, 2006); a Postgraduate Certificate in Education (PGCE) in Modern Foreign Languages: Spanish with French (King’s College London, 2009); an MA in TESOL (Trinity Western University, 2019); and a PhD in Educational Studies from McGill University (2023), where his doctoral research focused on community-led Indigenous language revitalization.
+He is also accredited by TESL Ontario as an OCELT (Ontario Certified English Language Teacher) and ICTEAL (Internationally Certified Teacher of English as an Additional Language).
+From 2024–2025, he served as Chair of the TESOL International Association’s Bilingual-Multilingual Education Interest Section.

 Research

-Dr. Meighan is currently a member of the American Association for Applied Linguistics (AAAL), the Canadian Association of Applied Linguistics/L'Association canadienne de linguistique appliquée (ACLA/CAAL), TESL Ontario, TESOL International, the Institute of General Semantics, and the Media Ecology Association.
-He is also a member of the Language, Culture and Justice Hub and the Belonging, Identity, Language and Diversity (BILD) and Leadership and Learning for Sustainability research groups.
-He served as Member-at-large and Social Media sub-committee leader for the AAAL Graduate Student Council (2022-2023).
+Dr. Meighan is an active member of several scholarly communities, including the American Association for Applied Linguistics (AAAL), the Canadian Association of Applied Linguistics (ACLA/CAAL), TESOL International, TESL Ontario, the Institute of General Semantics, and the Media Ecology Association.
+He is also affiliated with the Language, Culture and Justice Hub, and the Belonging, Identity, Language and Diversity (BILD) and Leadership and Learning for Sustainability research networks.
+He served as Member-at-Large and Social Media Subcommittee Leader for the AAAL Graduate Student Council from 2022 to 2023.

 Sgeul-beatha (Biography in Scottish Gaelic)